Isangeles/flame/README.md

 If you looking for things to do, then check [TODO file](https://github.com/Isangeles/flame/blob/master/TODO) or contact me(dev@isangeles.pl).

-When you find something to do, create new branch for your feature.
+When you find something to do, create a new branch for your feature.
-After you finish, open pull request to merge your changes with master branch.
+After you finish, open a pull request to merge your changes with master branch.

 ## Contact
 * Isangeles <<dev@isangeles.pl>>